asepindrak/vibe-coding-extension/README.md

 - Once complete, it generates ready-to-use TypeScript and React files.
 - Files are saved directly into your project under `src/models/<model-name>/`.

+**Teach AI Current Code 🔄**
+This feature allows you to train the AI with a sampled subset of the code in your workspace.
+By doing so, the AI gains a better understanding of the context, structure, and logic of your code.
+This helps the AI provide more accurate and relevant suggestions, explanations, and completions tailored to your specific project.
+Note: Only a sampled subset of files is used, not the full project.

 > ✅ Files generated:
 > - `model.schema.ts` (Zod validation)
 > - `ModelForm.tsx` (React form)